3electrons/qticsneo/README.md

 ### Still TODO
 - Verbose logging (No logging at all on Windows)
-- Consoder implementation of IncomingEvenHandler (mockup already exists) with setConfigurationParameter(QCanBusDevice::UserKey + PollingQueue ) to possibly process heavy loads.
+- Consider implementation of IncomingEvenHandler (mockup already exists) with setConfigurationParameter(QCanBusDevice::UserKey + PollingQueue ) to possibly process heavy loads.
 - Verify if device status could be better implemnted - Possibly by events?
 - Consider adding AutoBaudKey as own Key to support CAN_SETTINGS::auto_baud.
 More info form libicsneo needed.
 - Implement configuration parameters QCanBusDevice::RecieveOwnKey, QCanBusDevice::RawFilterKey, QCanBusDevice::ErrorFilterKey,